TerrierDarts/streamerbot-docs/content/3.api/2.triggers/1.platforms/1.twitch/Chat/Whispers.md

 # Whispers
 When someone sends the broadcaster account a whisper.

-For a detailed guide about Twitch see [this page](/Platforms/Twitch).

 ## Notes
 The user sending the whisper must have a **verified phone number** (see the **Phone Number setting** in your **Security and Privacy settings**).